Cristo12345/Project1TeamCSI/README.md

 ## Installation
 The game only requires basic JavaScript to be run.
-No packages are required.
+No other packages need to be installed.

 #### GutHub Pages
 You can play the game <a href="https://cristo12345.github.io/Project1TeamCSI/">here</a>.